 Democratic Aid and the Democratization of Recipients

-We investigate whether democracy aid flows, which are directed towards the democratization of recipients by covering democracy-related programs and government and civil society activities, affect the future political regime of recipient countries.
-We introduce a multinomial multivariate logit model and we use 5-year averaged data covering the period 1972-2004 for 59 democracy-aid recipient countries categorized into three broad classes according to the prevalent political regime.
-We find strong evidence that democracy aid flows are positively associated with the likelihood of observing a partly-democratic or a fully-democratic political regime in recipient countries and that this result is robust to the potential endogeneity of democracy assistance.
-We also find some evidence that democracy aid works better jointly with economic liberalization.
+We investigate whether democratic aid flows, which are directed toward the democratization of recipients by covering democracy-related programs and government and civil society activities, affect the future political regime of recipient countries.
+We introduce a multinomial multivariate logit model and we use 5-yr averaged data covering the period 1972–2004 for 59 democracy aid-recipient countries categorized into three broad classes according to the prevalent political regime.
+We find strong evidence that democratic aid flows are positively associated with the likelihood of observing a partly democratic or a fully democratic political regime in democratic aid-recipient countries and that this result is robust to the potential endogeneity of democratic assistance.

 JEL Classification: D70, F35, C25